Do you want to work on real-time projects alongside leading scientists and engineers within a globally renowned company?

 What can I expect from my working environment?

-This is an office based and laboratory based role using display screen equipment working full time hours which can often be in a demanding environment.
-As part of this role you will be expected to travel possibly both in the UK and abroad, you will also be expected to stay overnight as part of this travel.
-Working to tight deadlines either on a regular or ad hoc basis will be required.
-It is a requirement of the role to work with lasers of Class 3R and above.
+This is an office based role using display screen equipment, with some work being required in laboratories.
+You will be working full time hours which can often be in a demanding environment.
+Working to tight deadlines either on a regular or ad hoc basis may be required.
+As part of this role you may have the opportunity to travel, possibly both in the UK and abroad, to support customer meetings or trials and demonstration activities.
+In some cases you will also be expected to stay overnight as part of this travel.

 What are you waiting for?